$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Timeline: Concurrent with Emirates ID process

-While passport stickers are being phased out in the UAE in favor of fully digital visas, the residence visa must still be activated in the federal system.
+While passport stickers are being phased out in the UAE in favor of fully digital visas, the residence record must still be activated in the federal system.
 Most free zones handle this as part of the establishment card issuance.
-Your visa will show as "active" in the immigration system once the Emirates ID is issued — which is what matters for banking and official purposes.
+Timing and status display vary by route; the physical Emirates ID is what banks generally require for account applications.

 Stage 6: Bank Account Opening